HoangTrang150302/AI_test/README.md

 ## Advantages and Disadvantages of the author's work

 The author's work using neural network to train the model.
-These are some advantages and disadvantages of the author's work:
+These are some advantages and disadvantages of using neural network for this dataset:

 ### Advantages

-- Ability to Model Complex Relationships: Neural networks can capture complex, non-linear relationships between input features and target variables.
+Neural networks can capture complex, non-linear relationships between input features and target variables.
 This makes them suitable for tasks where simple linear models may fail to provide accurate predictions.

-- Automatic Feature Extraction: Neural networks can automatically learn and extract relevant features from raw input data.
+It can automatically learn and extract relevant features from raw input data.
 This reduces the need for manual feature engineering, allowing the model to identify important patterns and interactions.

-- Scalability: Neural networks can scale well with large datasets.
+Neural networks scales well with large datasets.
 With sufficient computational resources (such as GPUs), they can handle large volumes of data and complex models, making them suitable for big data applications.

-- Flexibility: Neural networks are highly flexible and can be tailored to a wide range of tasks by adjusting their architecture (e.g., number of layers, number of neurons per layer, activation functions).
+It is highly flexible and can be tailored to a wide range of tasks by adjusting their architecture such as number of layers, number of neurons per layer or activation functions.
 This allows for customization based on the specific needs of the problem.

-- State-of-the-Art Performance: Neural networks have been shown to achieve state-of-the-art performance on various tasks, particularly in fields such as image recognition, natural language processing, and speech recognition.
+Finally, neural networks have been shown to achieve state-of-the-art performance on various tasks, particularly in fields such as image recognition, natural language processing, and speech recognition.

 ### Disadvantages

-- Computationally Intensive: Training neural networks, especially deep networks, can be computationally intensive and time-consuming.
+Training neural networks (NN), especially deep networks, can be computationally intensive and time-consuming.
 They require significant computational resources, such as powerful GPUs, and can take a long time to train.

-- Require Large Datasets: Neural networks often require large amounts of training data to generalize well and avoid overfitting.
-In cases where data is limited, simpler models may perform better.

-- Complexity in Hyperparameter Tuning: Neural networks have many hyperparameters (e.g., learning rate, batch size, number of layers, number of neurons per layer) that need to be carefully tuned to achieve optimal performance.
+Specifically, the author's work using neural network can take up to two days for training.
+Neural networks have many hyperparameters such as learning rate, batch size, number of layers, number of neurons per layer that need to be carefully tuned to achieve optimal performance.
 This tuning process can be complex and time-consuming.

-- Risk of Overfitting: Neural networks are prone to overfitting, especially if the model is too complex for the amount of training data available.
+Neural networks are prone to overfitting, especially if the model is too complex for the amount of training data available.
 Regularization techniques and careful model validation are necessary to mitigate this risk.

-- Interpretability: Neural networks are often considered "black boxes" because their decision-making process is not easily interpretable.
+NN are often considered "black boxes" because their decision-making process is not easily interpretable.
 Understanding why a neural network makes a certain prediction can be challenging, which may be a drawback in applications where interpretability is crucial.

 ## References